 Preparation is Key

 Ensuring your drivers implement regular maintenance and checks on their vehicles is essential.
 It should be a priority to keep a check on vehicle maintenance as a business owner but also to encourage your drivers to make a full vehicle check before setting off, especially on longer journeys.
 In winter these checks are even more important and should involve a few additional thorough checks that are specific to winter driving.
+Additionally, it is important to know the category of the vehicle.
 Before any journey it is important that drivers check the following aspects of their vehicle.

 - Seat Position